 What to Expect

-Bear in mind, during the winter months, plants won’t grow as quickly as they do during the summer months.
-Some plants may not reach their full potential but this won’t be a problem when it comes to harvesting them.
-They’ll be just as good!
+During the winter months, plants won’t grow as quickly as they do during the summer.
+Some may not reach their full potential but that won’t be a problem when harvesting them – they’ll be just as good!

-During colder months late winter months like January and December, some plants may not grow for several weeks.
-This also isn’t a problem!
+During late winter, like January and December, some plants may not grow for several weeks.
+But this also won’t be an issue.
 As long as these plants don’t die, they’ll be perfect to harvest and thrive in this environment.
-Winter greenhouses can be ideal!

 Yes!
 Your unheated greenhouse can hold onto warmer temperatures than the outside, meaning your plants can stay frost-free!